Vincent Tshabalala

 Vincent Vesele Tshabalala (16 March 1942 – 3 June 2017) was a South African professional golfer.
 He won a number of tournaments organised by the non-white Tournament Players Association and in 1976 he won the French Open.

-Biography
+Early life

 Tshabalala was born on 16 March 1942 to Philip and Maria Tshabalala in Rietvlei and had eight siblings.
 He attended George Goch school and shortly thereafter completed an apprenticeship as a mechanic.
 Tshabalala was introduced to golf at Rietvlei Golf Club, where he worked as a caddie after school, and saved up for golf clubs to pursue his passion for golf, a sport that was historically a white sport.
-When he turned professional it was with a mixed set of clubs bought one by one.
-Tshabalala is from the Zulu ethnic group.